CASA for York County Duck Race

-YORK — Tickets for the CASA for York County Duck Race are available at the York Chamber of Commerce office during regular hours.
-They are also available from CASA for York County Board of Directors
+YORK — Tickets for the CASA for York County Duck Race are available at the York Chamber of Commerce office and also available from CASA for York County Board of Directors members.
+Support the CASA advocates who support the foster children of York County by purchasing a Duck for the first annual race.
+Cost for a duck is $5, all of which goes to the local program.
+The race will be held on August 27 at the Family Aquatic Center in Mincks Park in York at 4 p.m.

 CASA for York County Duck Race